QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/keygendistributed/_index.md

 ## Setup
 1. Clone the repo containing this quickstart to a local folder on a Linux, Mac or Windows platform.
 1. Retrieve a token from the {{< externalLink link="https://portal.qrypt.com/tokens" text="Qrypt Portal" >}}.
 1. (Optional) Create an environment variable **QRYPT_TOKEN** for it.
 For simplicity, the commands below will be referencing a **QRYPT_TOKEN** environment variable but you can also just use the token directly in the commands below.
 1. Download the Qrypt Security SDK for your platform.
+1. Inside the cloned repo, create a lib folder.
-1. Create a lib folder and extract the Qrypt Security SDK into it.
+1. Extract the Qrypt Security SDK.
+1. Rename the extracted folder to "QryptSecurity".
+1. Move the new "QryptSecurity" folder into the lib folder.

 *Expected Folder structure*